 “The use of human embryos for therapeutic or diagnostic purposes which are applied to the human embryo and are useful to it is patentable, but their use for purposes of scientific research is not patentable.”

-In conclusion we find that the decision is related to the patentability of products which could be prepared exclusively by a method which involved the destruction of human embryos.
-In this decision, the German Federal Court decided that if production of a claimed product necessarily involved the destruction of a human embryo, its patentability was to be denied.
+In conclusion, we find that the decision is related to the patentability of products that could be prepared exclusively by a method which involved the destruction of human embryos.
+In this decision, the German Federal Court decided that if the production of a claimed product necessarily involved the destruction of a human embryo, its patentability was to be denied.
 However, induced pluripotent cells (iPS cells), which are not obtained by the destruction of a human embryo, appear to remain patentable in Europe.

-Lastly, in regards to the case of Brustle’s patent, “The International Society for Stem Cell Research” (ISSCR) along with worldwide research scholars, express their views stating that such objections over patentability of stem cells can adversely affect the development of new therapies from human embryonic stem cell research and related issues of medical research.
+Lastly, in regards to the case of Brustle’s patent, “The International Society for Stem Cell Research” (ISSCR) along with worldwide research scholars, express their views stating that such objections over the patentability of stem cells can adversely affect the development of new therapies from human embryonic stem cell research and related issues of medical research.
 Scientists urge all countries to permit human embryonic stem cell research conducted under rigorous and transparent ethical oversight to accelerate progress toward understanding disease and identifying new treatments.
 It has been recognized that protections of intellectual property rights are critical to all branches of medical research including human embryonic stem cell research.
-Protection of intellectual property is crucial to the development of techniques, drugs and devices for the better understanding, detection and treatment of disease.
+The protection of the intellectual property is crucial to the development of techniques, drugs, and devices for the better understanding, detection, and treatment of disease.

 About the Author: Ms. Minusmita, Patent Associate at IIPRD and can be reached at firstname.lastname@example.org